mrb2590/Flippy-Bill/README.md

 # flippy-bill
-A take on the origin Flappy Bird game.
+A take on the original Flappy Bird game.